ncfavier/agda-stuff/src-1lab/SetsCover.lagda.md

-Given a category $C$ and a map $f : X \to C$ where $X$ is a set, we think of $f$ as a functor from a discrete category and take its [(bijective on objects, fully faithful) factorisation](https://ncatlab.org/nlab/show/%28bo%2C+ff%29+factorization+system): the fully faithful part is the desired weak equivalence.
+Given a category $C$ and a map $f : X \to C$ where $X$ is a set, we think of $f$ as a functor from a discrete category and take its [(bijective on objects, fully faithful) factorisation](https://ncatlab.org/nlab/show/%28bo%2C+ff%29+factorization+system): when $f$ is surjective, the fully faithful part is also essentially surjective on objects, so it is a weak equivalence from a strict category.

 ```agda
 module _